stevejiang/gotable/README.md

 	  ...   |              ...                    |              ...                    |

 A table can hold unlimited number of rows(rowKey).
 Each row can have up to millions columns(colKey).
-Data sharding is based on rowKey, records with the same rowKey are stored in the same unit.
+Data sharding is based on rowKey, records with the same rowKey are stored in the same slot.
 So you should carefully construct rowKey to avoid hot spot issue.

 ### Default column space